geekyasif/geekyasif/README.md

 -----

-- 👨‍🎓 I am currently a final year master's in computer application student.
+- 👨‍🎓 I am a final year master's in computer application student.
 - 🌱 I’m currently trying to explore and learn everything in web development.
 - 🤔 I’m looking for Internship/Job in web development.
 - 📫 How to reach me: Follow me on social media.